-The "E" in FMEA represents for (failure) "Effects".
-In the valuation and optimisation phase, the FMEA can be described as how to evaluate critical Failure Causes and/or actions.
-Usually a Current-State analysis is performed (What actions currently exist? = risk assessment/evaluation) and a Target-State is added to oppose it (What new actions shall be introduced? = risk reduction/optimisation).
+The "E" in FMEA stands for (failure) "Effects".
+In the valuation and optimisation phase of the FMEA, one describes how critical Failure Causes are or can be handled by actions.
+Usually a Current-State analysis is performed (What actions do currently exist? = risk assessment/evaluation) and a Target-State is added to oppose it (What new actions shall be introduced? = risk reduction/optimisation).
 This Target-State is planned for a certain Deadline and can be introduced, when needed, at any time.
 Thus the former Target-State will become the new Current-State.